melissamonk-NOAA/Vermilion_2021/doc/north.md

 Current forecasts based on the alternative states of nature and requested catch streams project that the stock will remain above the target threshold of 40% in 2032 (Table \@ref(tab:DecisionES)).
 In all of the scenarios of the low state of nature, the stock remains below the target threshold of 40% until 2026 or 2027.
 The base model with the base catches results in an increasing stock over the period from 2023-2032.
-In all scenarios the catch significantly decreases from 2022 to 2023 in a all catch scenarios; assumed catch in 2022 is 227 mt, and 2023 catches from the base model range from 118-139 mt.
+In all scenarios the catch significantly decreases from 2022 to 2023; projected catch in 2022 is 227 mt, and 2023 catches from the base model range from 118-139 mt.
 The base model includes a portion of the stock within the northern management unit (north of \CapeM).
 An analysis based on the private/rental mode index through 2019 suggests